 I’m guessing you’ve eaten while watching a show since most of us have done this a few times, if not regularly.
 Have you ever finished your meal and realized you don’t even remember tasting it?
 When you really think about it, it’s kind of a waste!
 You enjoyed your show, but completely missed your meal.
 I’m also guessing you could think of other examples where you’ve autopiloted through an activity.

 How do I start practicing mindfulness?

-What’s cool about that first example is that when you were eating your favorite meal, you practiced mindfulness without even realizing it.
-Moving forward, try to catch yourself in those moments when you’re really savoring or enjoying whatever you’re doing.
+What’s cool about this example is that you practiced mindfulness without even realizing it.
+You were fully present in those moments.
+Moving forward, try to catch yourself the times you’re really savoring or enjoying whatever you’re doing.
 You might find that time moves a little slower (in a good way) while you’re building up a really cool reservoir of positive memories.

 You stop yourself wishing your life away when you can appreciate the day-to-day little things – even during times where it feels like everything kind of sucks.

-Even on our worst days, there’s usually at least a few moments we can stop to savor whatever we’re already doing.
+Even on our worst days, there’s usually at least a few moments we can stop to revel in whatever we’re already doing.
 You don’t have to fake it, finding just a few moments can make a difference.
-Maybe there’s few minutes before leaving the house to enjoy your coffee or tea; or being fully present when you’re spending time with someone you care about it; or any other activity you enjoy, however brief.
+Maybe there’s few minutes before leaving the house to enjoy your coffee or tea; or being fully present when you’re spending time with someone you care about; or any other activity you enjoy, however brief.

 Mindfulness has other benefits, like helping you deal with really challenging situations and emotions, allowing us to act with greater clarity and intention without getting swept away.
 I love to incorporate mindfulness into sessions as a way to bring intention into every facet of my client’s lives.
 It takes practice, but I’ve seen how transformative it can be.